Reading Time: ~4 Mins

-One of the most important metrics to any online business or marketing campaign is your website’s conversion rate.
+One of the most important metrics to any digital marketing campaign is your website’s conversion rate.
 It doesn’t matter if you drive millions of people to your website if none of them convert.
 What constitutes a conversion will depend, of course, on what your goal is.
 It could be content downloads, purchases, sign-ups to your email lists and more.

 However, in all cases, these conversions will either create immediate revenue or will push prospects to another phase in your funnel so that they convert into revenue later on down the line.